2026 NFL conference championship game picks, AI-generated score predictions for AFC, NFC title games

 SportsLine AI evaluated the 2026 NFL championship game odds and revealed its NFL score predictions and best NFL picks

 A trip to Super Bowl LX will be on the line Sunday with both the AFC and NFC Championship Games.
 In the AFC, Drake Maye and the New England Patriots take on backup quarterback Jarrett Stidham and the Denver Broncos, after Bo Nix had his season come to an end with an ankle injury.
 In the NFC, Matthew Stafford and the Los Angeles Rams will battle Sam Darnold and the Seattle Seahawks.
 New England enters the AFC title game as a 3.5-point favorite at DraftKings Sportsbook after opening as 5.5-point favorites.
-Seattle, meanwhile, is a 2.5-point home favorite for the NFC Championship.
+Seattle, meanwhile, is a 2.5-point home favorite for the NFC Championship after it and L.A. split their regular season matchups both outright and versus the spread.

 The AFC title game over/under is 43, with temps in the teens and snow expected in Denver, while the NFC title game total is 46.
 Before making any 2026 NFL championship game picks or NFL score predictions, you need to see the NFL against the spread, over/under and money line predictions powered by the self-learning SportsLine AI.